renaissance-publishing/renaissance/content/chapters/26-items.md

 Some weapons are particularly good at parrying, guarding or deflecting attacks; these weapons have the **Defensive** tag.
 When you use such a weapon to defend yourself, you gain a +10 bonus.
-Conversely, some weapons may be awkward, clumsy or fragile—or, in the case of ranged weapons, may not be designed to *strike* an opponent at all—and thus it is very awkward to defend yourself while carrying them; these weapons have the **Vulnerable** tag.
+Conversely, some weapons may be awkward, clumsy or fragile — or, in the case of ranged weapons, may not be designed to *strike* an opponent at all — and thus it is very awkward to defend yourself while carrying them; these weapons have the **Vulnerable** tag.
 You take a -10 penalty to your defense when wielding such a weapon.